 Visit Kalbarri National Park during Skywalk works

-The world-class skywalk tourism development at Kalbarri National Park has reached a milestone, with work started and the official launch estimated for August 2017.
+The world-class skywalk tourism development at Kalbarri National Park has reached a milestone, with work started and the official launch estimated for early 2018.
 Access to the Loop/Z Bend trails will be limited until July 2017, click here for information.

 Image: Architect's impression of Kalbarri's new Skywalk precinct,

 This exciting project means that some access roads will be unavailable however there is still many great sites, walks, lookout points and touring options in Kalbarri.

 • The Kalbarri National Park has 14 public sites in total - public access during the Skywalk build time is only limited at 4 (Nature’s Window, Z-Bend, the West Loop and Meanarra Hill) of the 14 sites.

 • Tourists CAN VISIT THE PARK AS PART OF A TOUR to the Z-Bend, Nature’s Window the West Loop lookout throughout the closures - book your tour through the Kalbarri Visitor Centre

 • Visitors who wish to visit the gorges can still explore Ross Graham and Hawks Head, two spectacular sites that are highly underrated and accessible by two-wheel drive cars.